coltorapps/builder/apps/docs/src/app/docs/entity-values/page.md

 ```

 {% callout title="You should know!" %}
-Entity values are always structured as a single-level flat format, mirroring the philosophy of `FormData`.
+Entities values are always structured as a single-level flat format, mirroring the philosophy of `FormData`.
 {% /callout %}

 ## Validation

-Once the user fills out a form, the entity values can be sent to the server for validation and storage in the database.
+Once the user fills out a form, the entities values can be sent to the server for validation and storage in the database.

 To validate a schema on the server-side, you can utilize the `validateEntitiesValues` method in conjunction with the builder you've defined for constructing the schema and the schema itself.